O-X-L/ansible-opnsense/docs/source/basics/multi.rst

         rules: {...}

         multi_control:
-          # if the module should fail if one rule has a bad config (default behaviour)
+          # if the module should fail if one entry has a bad config (default behaviour)
           fail_verify: true

+          # if the module should fail if one entry fails to be processed
+          fail_process: true

-          # to output information of processed rules
+          # to output information of processed entries
           output_info: true

           # output verbose information about requests and processing